zkytony/robotdev/spot/docs/DevBasics.md

 [This BD support thread](https://support.bostondynamics.com/s/question/0D54X00006UNIReSAP/get-resourcealreadyclaimederror-when-trying-to-run-the-hellospotpy-example-code) talks about the exact same issue.
 The problem seems to be the controller is "Taking Control" of the robot.
 So you need to either "RELEASE CONTROL" from the controller, or force take the control from the script, do `lease_client.take()` instead of `lease_client.acquire()` as the support suggests.

+Note that when you RELEASE CONTROL, if the robot is standing, it will sit down.
+And the LED lights will be rainbow colors.